mosip/mosip-infra/deployment/sandbox-v2/README.md

 Console machine: 1 (2 CPU, 8 GB RAM)

 ## Console setup
 Console machine is the machine from where you will run all the scripts.
 The machine needs to be in the same network as all the Kubernetes nodes.
 Your Ansible scripts run on the console machine.
 You may work on this machine as non-root user.
-The console machine must be accessible from public domain name and port 80 on console machine must be accessible externally.
+The console machine must be accessible from public domain name and port 80 and 443 on console machine must be accessible externally.

 * Change hostname of console machine to `console`.
 * Create a (non-root) user account on console machine.